AndreicuD/AndreicuD/README.md

 # Hey 👋

 I'm Huțanu Andrei, a student at "Tudor Vianu" National High School of Computer Science.
-I have a few too many hobbies for my own good, but I try to balance them all as best as I can :D
+My 3 main hobbies are coding, photography and music :D

 ## What am I working on? 🧑‍💻

-- 🎮 Developing a small 2D game with different physics mechanics and a simple art style.
-You can find it [here](https://github.com/AndreicuD/Gravity-Game-Demo).

-- ⚙️ Also working on my next web project for InfoEducatie 2025, [SkillSwap](https://github.com/AndreicuD/SkillSwap).
+- For now I've stopped development on my projects to focus on my terminal year in highschool.

 ## Achievements 🌟
 ### 9th Grade